 Who can use Require Modern TLS?

-Require Modern TLS is available on the Enterprise, Business, and Pro plans.
-Free customers must upgrade to use this feature.
+Require Modern TLS is available on all plans.
 This feature works with Universal, Dedicated, and Custom uploaded SSL certificates.

 What does Require Modern TLS do?

 With the Require Modern TLS feature enabled, traffic to and from your website will only be served over the TLS 1.2 and, if it is enabled, TLS 1.3.

 This functionality is specifically for client web browser to Cloudflare connections, and is independent of Cloudflare to origin connections.

 TLS 1.2 includes fixes for known vulnerabilities in older TLS versions, and will eventually be required for PCI compliance.
 While this requirement is not yet in force, customers may want to migrate in advance of the hard requirement.